 And now for $400 only if you’re a master in everything, you need to take a special course to learn how to teach someone Reiki online (wait how can you train Reiki online?)
 Before the pandemic, you couldn’t teach Reiki online, but now the light beings he is connected with have a special upgrade and need $400 to pass it onto you.
 Something smells fishy… check it out here.

 My red flag is fully raised.

 As I set up my Reiki Practice and worked on clients, my intuition chimed in that something is missing.
 I believe that people are getting healing from the energies I am working with, but I also believe that Reiki is in the old paradigm.
 It’s not allowing clients to go deeper.
 The work that needs to be done now is deep inner work, healing of past life bloodlines, clearing darkness attachments.
 These are specific things that I feel Reiki energy cannot dig into and heal.
 So I stopped my short lived practice, following my intuition, as I couldn’t really call it Reiki anyhow, I wasn’t doing the symbols.
-I started chanting light language under my breath, calling in Divine angelic clearing and working with spirit animals.
-I was doing something new, something authentic, something guided.
+I was doing something that felt more authentically guided.

 I ask you to take a step back and feel your inner guidance with anything you are practicing.
 Are you just going through the motions with blind faith of what you were taught, even if something doesn’t feel right?
 I am grateful for Reiki as a stepping stone to what my authentic practice will be in the future.
 I am grateful to ascend out of some illusions I was in, and to trust my inner guidance even if it goes against the masses.